jamanz/aaa/work_log.md

  - Make build for Android, firuge out specific dependencies
  - Sign application with Keystore
- - Face issue "loopback flow has been blocked" when trying to auth from app
+ - Face issue "loopback flow has been blocked" when trying to auth from app When we use Desktop app after successful auth and retrieve of auth_user.json we got:
+01-31 19:22:22.759 23285 23325 I python  :    File "/content/aaa/.buildozer/android/platform/build-arm64-v8a_armeabi-v7a/build/python-installs/Treez/arm64-v8a/googleapiclient/discovery.py", line 566, in build_from_document
+01-31 19:22:22.759 23285 23325 I python  :  AttributeError: 'ClientOptions' object has no attribute 'credentials_file'
+01-31 19:22:22.759 23285 23325 I python  : Python for android ended.

+possible its googleapiclient version probem
 ## 55-70 Pomo
 - Added Photo confirmation preview in photo_screen.
 - At first stored photos in app private storage.
 Shared or private storage save could be specified on camerax_preview.capture_photo([])